reevafaisal/weather_predictions/README.md

 #### Data Preprocessing
 1. **Region Filtering:** The dataset is filtered to include only data from Iceland, focusing the analysis on a single country to provide region-specific insights.
-2. **DateTime Handling:** The timestamp column is normalized and set as the index to facilitate time-series operations.
-The data is then grouped by index, averaged, and resampled to a daily frequency.
+2. **DateTime Handling:** The `last_updated` column is normalized and set as the index to facilitate time-series operations.
+The data is then grouped by index, averaged, resampled to a daily frequency, and sorted by date in ascending order.
 Missing values are handled through linear interpolation.
 3. **Lag Features Creation:** To capture temporal dependencies, lagged versions of temperature and precipitation are generated:
-  - lag_1, lag_2, and lag_3 columns represent the values from the prior day, two days ago, and three days ago, respectively.
+  - `lag_1`, `lag_2`, and `lag_3` columns represent the values from the prior day, two days ago, and three days ago, respectively.
   - These lag features serve as inputs for forecasting models, helping to predict current values based on recent historical patterns.
   - After creating lag features, rows containing missing values are dropped.